T4GLTD/IIoT/HOL/IOTHubPiHackathon/timeseriesinsights/index.md

 ![Create Event Source Submit](images/04_Create_Event_Source_Submit.png)

 ### Setup Time Series Insights

-Go To Time Series Insights, Click on Go To Environment which will take you to Time Series Insights Explorer
+Click "Resource groups" and then click on your lab resource group Click on the Time Series Insights environment resource Click on Go To Environment which will take you to Time Series Insights Explorer

 If you get Data Access Policy Error execute the following steps